 In the study, people with prediabetes were given either 500 mg of cinnamon or placebo three times per day for twelve weeks.
 After twelve weeks, the participants who took cinnamon had better blood sugar levels and had improved blood sugar responses after eating carbohydrates.
 These results suggest that cinnamon may have beneficial effects when it comes to improving blood sugar control, which may help slow the progression from prediabetes to type 2 diabetes.

-This is important, because anything you can do to keep your blood sugars in check now can prevent more serious problems in the future.
+This is important, because anything you can do to keep your blood sugar in check now can prevent more serious problems in the future.
 And if something as simple as adding a little cinnamon to your daily diet can help, then it may be well worth a try.

 These research findings aren’t the only ones that point to the usefulness of cinnamon for people with blood sugar concerns.
 For some time now, researchers have been investigating the positive effects of cinnamon on blood sugar levels.